 Chinese Bakeries and Fortune Cookies

 These little treats are best shared.
 According to Wikipedia, a 4-inch diameter moon cake can have 1,000 calories.
-Their entry also describes all the kinds of moon cakes.

-The two best-rated and most popular Chinatown bakeries are Golden Gate Bakery at 1029 Grant and Eastern Bakery, at 720 Grant which has its own Presidential connection: Bill Clinton stopped by there some years ago and they have photos on the walls to prove it.
+The two best-rated and most popular Chinatown bakeries are Golden Gate Bakery at 1029 Grant and Eastern Bakery at 720 Grant which has its own Presidential connection: Bill Clinton stopped by there some years ago, and they have photos on the walls to prove it.

 If your taste in baked goods favors fortune cookies, you can buy a bag of them straight from the source at Golden Gate Fortune Cookies (56 Ross Alley near Jackson Street).
-Elsewhere in Chinatown, Mee Mee Bakery is said to sell the only flavored versions (original, chocolate, and strawberry) in town.
+Elsewhere in Chinatown, Mee Mee Bakery is said to sell the only flavored fortune cookies (original, chocolate, and strawberry) in town.